skriptum/vwl/vwl5/VL_Empirical/vortrag/_Notes.md

 [TABLE 2]

-- different number of lags = authors preffered specification = 4 lags
+- different number of lags (1,2,4,8)
 - log level estimate
     - one unit of x (binary indicator = democratization)
     - 100*Beta % change (already multiplied by 100 in table)
 - preferred specification = column 3
+    - SE = small, statistically significant (for all except one year)
-    - Democratiztaion leads to  0.78% increase in GDP this year
+    - on average: **Democratiztaion leads to  0.78% increase in GDP**
+        - in the year the country democratises
     - after 25 years = 16.895% increase
     - Long run = 21.40% higher Gdp per Capita
-    - SE = small, statistically significant

 ---

 ## Trend Estimate

 [FIGURE TREND]

+x-Axis = number of years after democratization

+y Axis = change in gdp per capita log points